CartoDB/Windshaft-cartodb/README.md

 Windshaft-CartoDB
 ==================

 This is the CartoDB map tiler.
+It extends Windshaft with some extra functionality and custom filters for authentication

-Look at lib/cartodb/server_options to see how we configure windshaft
+Look at lib/cartodb/server_options for more on config

+* reads dbname from subdomain and cartodb redis for pretty tile urls
+* configures windshaft to publish cartodb_id as the interactivity layer
+* gets the default geometry type from the cartodb redis store
+* provides a infowindow endpoint for windshaft
+* provides a map_metadata endpoint for windshaft

 Install